 But Arsenal can edge back in front again if they beat Chelsea in the 2016-17 final on Saturday May 27.

 Arsenal manager Arsene Wenger holds the FA Cup trophy (Getty Images)

+The 2016-17 edition of the world’s oldest recognised football competition is the 136th in its illustrious history and began with the Extra Preliminary Round on August 6.
 One significant difference for this season was that quarter-final replays were scrapped to reduce fixture congestion, but extra time and penalties were not required as all four ties were settled in 90 minutes with each winner keeping a clean sheet.

 The winners of the 2016-17 FA Cup stand to collect £1.8million in prizemoney, with the runners-up receiving exactly half of that amount and the two losing semi-finalists a quarter, i.e. £450,000 each.